Discover more from Branding Bullsh*t

 My estimates for each key aren't an exact science, and there are additional keys that can be helpful that I don't discuss here, but I wanted to grade these ads on the most critical factors.

-Now let's go into each key in more detail.
+For those of you who want more explanation of my reasoning, let’s go into each key in more detail.

 #1 DISTINCTIVENESS IN ADVERTISING